Coupling of a biquaternionic Dirac field to a bosonic field: Symmetric Dirac equation with magnetic matter density

 Equations (18) and (26) reveal that inertial and magnetic masses in the presence of interaction are separately conserved.

 We conjecture here a possible existence of an electromagnetic system (\emph{e.g}., self-interacting photons) that fulfils (5) - (8).
 For such a system one has

 and

 Notice here $\vec{J}_{pm}=\frac{q}{\hbar c}(\varphi_g \,\vec{E}_g+c^2\vec{A}_g\times\vec{B}_g)$ can be called the photon magnetic current, since it depends on the vector and scalar potential of the photon.
 This is so because the photon behaves as a magnetic charge (monopole).
 However, an electric photon electric current can also be defined as $\vec{J}_{pe}=\frac{q\varepsilon_0c}{\hbar}\,(\vec{A}_g\times\vec{E}_g-\varphi_g\, \vec{B}_g)$.
 This is because the photon has an effective charge following its mass.
 This dual behavior is so because the photon is a particle with mass and charge.
 The photon once behaves like a magnetic charge ($q_m$) and then like an electric charge ($q_e$), but not both simultaneously.
 These two dual behaviors are related by the uncertainty relation that $q_mq_e=\hbar/2$ that is coined in the Dirac's quantization rule \cite{dirac}.
 It is obvious that the ordinary electrodynamics is restored when $\vec{A}_g$ and $\varphi_g=0$.
+It is interesting that the two currents, $\vec{J}_{pm}$ and $\vec{J}_{pe}$ are non-dissipative currents since they do not appear in the energy conservation equation of the system of equations, Eqs.(27) - (30).